microstream-one/microstream/integrations/spring-boot3/README.md

 # MicroStream Spring Boot Integration

-Allows integration of MicroStream with Spring Boot 2.x.
+Allows integration of MicroStream with Spring Boot 3.x.

 ## How to use

-The `src/it` folder contains examples of MicroStream integration with Spring Boot.
+The `src/it` folder contains examples of MicroStream integration with Spring Boot 3.

 ## General